jekyll/jekyll/site/_docs/themes.md

 Theme layouts and includes work just like they work in any Jekyll site.
 Place layouts in your theme's `/_layouts` folder, and place includes in your themes `/_includes` folder.

 For example, if your theme has a `/_layouts/page.html` file, and a page has `layout: page` in its YAML front matter, Jekyll will first look to the site's `_layouts` folder for a the `page` layout, and if none exists, will use your theme's `page` layout.

+### Assets

+Any file in `/assets` will be copied over to the user's site upon build unless they have a file with the same relative path.
+You may ship any kind of asset here: SCSS, an image, a webfont, etc. These files behave just like pages and static files in Jekyll: if the file has [YAML front matter]({{ site.baseurl }}/docs/frontmatter/) at the top, then it will be rendered.
+If it does not have YAML front matter, it will simply be copied over into the resulting site.
+This allows theme creators to ship a default `/assets/styles.scss` file which their layouts can depend on as `/assets/styles.css`.

+All files in `/assets` will be output into the compiled site in the `/assets` folder just as you'd expect from using Jekyll on your sites.

 ### Stylesheets